 Put dates and coconut oil in the food processor and pulse until it turns to a chunky paste.
 Now add all other ingredients and pulse until it forms a crumbly ball.
 Feel the mixture between your fingers to see if it’s sticky enough to form a ball.
 If it’s too crumbly add some coconut oil, if it’s too wet, add some coconut flakes.
 Refrigerate the mixture in a bowl for 10 minutes.

 Now take 1 to 2 tbsp of mixture between your palms and form a ball.
-Repeat for remaining mixture.
+Repeat for the remaining mixture.
 Roll the balls in your choice of coatings like cocoa powder, almond flour, coconut flakes, sesame seeds or chopped nuts.
 Refrigerate for half an hour before serving.